IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 What Does Specific IgE Blood Testing Measure?

 Specific IgE blood testing measures the level of immunoglobulin E antibodies directed against particular food proteins circulating in the blood.
 Elevated specific IgE to a given food can suggest sensitisation — meaning the immune system has developed a response to that protein.
+However, sensitisation alone does not confirm clinical allergy; results should always be interpreted within the context of symptom history and, where appropriate, discussed with a qualified healthcare professional.

 Common food allergens tested in relation to digestive symptoms include: